The Core Difference in One Sentence

 How long does Medicare pay for skilled nursing rehab?

-Medicare Part A covers up to 100 days of skilled nursing facility (SNF) care per benefit period, following a qualifying hospital stay of at least three days.
-For the first 20 days, Medicare pays 100% of the cost.
-From day 21 to 100, a daily coinsurance applies, which is $217 per day in 2026.
-After 100 days, you pay all costs.
+Medicare Part A covers up to 100 days of skilled nursing facility (SNF) care per benefit period.
+For the first 20 days, Medicare pays 100% of approved costs.
+From days 21-100, your parent pays a daily coinsurance of $217 in 2026.
+After day 100, your parent is responsible for all costs.

 What's the difference between Medicare Advantage and Medicaid?